Explore the Canary Islands ✈️ Via Spain!

 Hotels: All of our accommodation was booked in advance.
 The total amount for 14 nights came to €593.
 An average of €42 per night.
 This was for double rooms/apartments, and occasionally included breakfast for 2.

 Daily Cash Allowance: We were planning to eat in some good restaurants, and we would be paying European prices.
-Our daily budget was therefore a fair amount higher than what we’re used to.
+Our daily budget was therefore a fair amount higher than what we’re used to on our Asian travels.
 I counted on €70 per day for two persons.
 This would be to cover all food, activities and short-distance travel costs (€980)

 This combines to a total budget of €1,956 for the 14-day trip.
 With insurance (€44), the grand estimated total was exactly €2,000 or €1,000 per person.

-Considering the multiple destinations and versatility built into our trip, this is not a bad budget for what is essentially a 2-week European vacation for two people.
+Considering the multiple destinations and versatility built into our trip, this is an event-packed budget for a 2-week European vacation for two.

 How did we actually get on?
-Check out our related articles.
+Check out our related articles below.
 What’s sure is that we enjoyed excellent quality food and restaurants, and engaged in some unforgettable experiences.

 But first, take a look at what to see and do in the picturesque city of Girona…

-If you enjoyed our Canary Islands itinerary, check out our Tropical Travel Plans.
+If you like our Canary Islands itinerary, check out our Tropical Travel Plans.
 You may also like: